geojeff/kivy-statecharts/examples/diagrammer/README.md

 window is actually the drawing area.
 You can do this:

 1) Touch (or click) once to draw a triangle shape.

 2) Touch again in another area to draw a second shape.

 3) Touch the perimeter of a triangle and drag to move it.

 4) Touch and drag in the center of one rectangle to the center of another.

 4a) On touch up, bubbles will appear on either end of the connection.

 4b) In a given bubble, touch and drag within the Drag button to move the
     connection point for the end (dragging out of the drag button will terminate the move, presently -- needs event handling in state for drawing_area).

 4c) Repeat drag ops on the Drag button, for now to drag the given connection
     point further, clockwise (too jerky and skips for now).

 4d) Once the connection point is ok, touch Accept.

 5) You can add more triangles and connections.

 6) You can move triangles with connections, and the connections will adjust.

-That's it for now.
 Of course, there is quite a few things to improve in the existing functionality, and there will need to be user interface elements added, new states to support them, etc.

 Early Inspirations and Help
 ---------------------------